discourse/discourse/docs/INSTALL-digital-ocean.md

 <img src="https://meta.discourse.org/uploads/default/4435/67807de39c6bbc61.png" width="578" height="407">

 After completing your edits, press <kbd>Ctrl</kbd><kbd>O</kbd> then <kbd>Enter</kbd> to save and <kbd>Ctrl</kbd><kbd>X</kbd> to exit.

-# Email

-**Email is critical for account creation and notifications in Discourse.
-If you do not configure email before bootstrapping you will have a broken site!**

-- Already have a mail server?
-Great.
-Use your existing mail server credentials.

-- No existing mail server, or you don't know what it is?
-No problem, create a free account on [**Mandrill**][man] (or [Mailgun][gun], or [Mailjet][jet]), and use the credentials provided in the dashboard.

-- For proper email deliverability, you must set the [SPF and DKIM records](http://help.mandrill.com/entries/21751322-What-are-SPF-and-DKIM-and-do-I-need-to-set-them-up-) in your DNS.
-In Mandrill, that's under Sending Domains, View DKIM/SPF setup instructions.

 # Bootstrap Discourse